 How do I get the RAP?

 While at Guest Services, you'll discuss your disability and accommodation needs.
-SeaWorld is fully ADA compliant and very disability friendly; you will not need to provide a doctor's note or details about your loved one's condition.
+SeaWorld is fully ADA compliant and very disability friendly; you will not need to provide a doctor's note or details about you or your loved one's condition.
 You do need to let them know what accommodations you need (avoiding lines, using a stroller as a wheelchair and other needs).
 If you meet the RAP requirements, you'll be able to utilize Special Access.
 Special Access is only available for certain rides, and is not available for shows, special events, parades, meet and greet priority access, gift shop check-out or restaurant lines.

 For more information, view SeaWorld Orlando's Accessibility Guide for an extensive overview of the services and facilities offered at the park.
 If you have any specific questions ahead of your visit, you can email Guest Correspondence at SEAguestcorrespondence@SeaWorld.com or call 407-545-5550.